New Observations Of Dama Gazelles In The Wild

 The Takolokouzet Massif is located in the Aïr & Ténéré National Nature Reserve in Niger.
 It is home to some iconic species, including the Barbary sheep and the dama gazelle, one of the most endangered antelopes on the planet.
 It is on Takolokouzet’s plateaus that the reserve’s last dama gazelles find refuge from disturbance and growing human presence.

-As part of its work to conserve the dama gazelle, SCF is using camera-traps to gather information on its distribution and seasonal movements.
+As part of its work to preserve the gazelle dama, SCF is using camera-traps to gather information on its distribution and seasonal movements.

 In October this year, an SCF Niger team undertook a mission to Takolokouzet with two wildlife rangers and a community game guard recruited to monitor the camera-traps [RB1] set up in the field and to sensitize the people living in the area.
 One hundred and fifty kilometres were travelled on foot over rough terrain to retrieve data from the cameras and to move the grid to new areas tio complete the survey.
 The twelve cameras yielded several thousand photos.